dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 ## 11.5.
 Platform Engineering

 Platform engineering is gaining popularity in the last two years [[s](https://www.cncf.io/blog/2022/07/01/devops-vs-sre-vs-platform-engineering-the-gaps-might-be-smaller-than-you-think/)].
-This topic is a main topic in itself, and not the focus of this paper, but we just quickly want to highlight how control planes like _crossplane_ can modernize your infrastructure, by embracing Platform Engineering and self-service.
+This topic is a main topic in itself, and not the focus of this paper, but I just quickly want to highlight how control planes like _crossplane_ can modernize your infrastructure, by embracing Platform Engineering and self-service.
 Crossplane has the concept of [Composite Resources](https://crossplane.io/docs/v1.9/concepts/composition.html#composite-resources), that works as an abstraction layer between the actual managed resource running on the cloud provider and the resource offered by the infrastructure team to the development teams.
-The developer then does not have to worry about where the database runs.
+For example a developer then does not have to worry about where a database runs.
 The developer just requests a database in YAML, and the rest is handled by the abstraction created by the infrastructure/platform team.
 The abstraction becomes a platform for the developer to use - and they can self-service/provision infrastructure by using the provided abstraction.
 Developers will only interact directly with Kubernetes and not any other cloud platform/portal.

 Kelsey Hightower from Google puts it like this: _"This conversation is less about Crossplane vs terraform.
 This is more about using Crossplane to build your own kind of api server, your own control plane that highlights and exposes only the resources and the properties that you want people in your organization using.
 This is a little bit different than saying: >>hey here is access to GCP. knock yourself out until we get the bill.<<"_ [[source]](https://youtu.be/UffM5Gr1m-0?t=843).
 In other words, the developers can view the platform team as the cloud provider instead of seeing GCP as their cloud provider.
 Everything the developers need is exposed through the abstraction provided by the platform team [[source]](https://youtu.be/UffM5Gr1m-0?t=769).

-_So, to conclude:_ Crossplane enables an infrastructure team to build an engineering platform, where the developers can self-service cloud resources provided by the infrastructure team.
+_To conclude:_ Crossplane enables an infrastructure team to build an engineering platform, where the developers can self-service cloud resources provided by the infrastructure team.
 The infrastructure team has full control over what resources are available in the organisation and how they are configured behind the scene.

 ## 11.6.
 Pets to Cattle : Denne title passer bedre til eliminating state.

 <!-- un-utilized resources -->
-One challenge big companies can have when their developers have direct access to the cloud resources is that cloud services get created and forgotten about.
+One challenge companies can have when their developers have direct access to the cloud resources is that cloud services get created and forgotten about [[s]](https://amazic.com/dont-waste-your-money-on-unused-cloud-resources/).
 These resources may have been created accidentally or just used for a quick experiment.
 Other reasons could be that the resource is irrecoverable because the Terraform state was lost.
 The company ends up being charged for these un-utilized resources each month because it lacks the knowledge if the services are actually used or not, and the company is too scared of deleting the resources because they may be in use.
 Tools like Crossplane and ArgoCD can limit or mitigate this risk.

 <!-- orphan -->
 ArgoCD has a feature to display all "orphan" resources not handled by ArgoCD (meaning it is no longer or never was checked into git).
 This is great for getting an overview of resources stored as infrastructure as code.
 Finding these cases can be essential in eliminating a false sense of security of the system being re-creatable should it go down.
 If these cases are not detected, you may think that you can re-create your production cluster without any issues, but in reality, your services depend on a resource that was created manually and never checked into git.